Joseph Wynn's Résumé

 2017–present: SpeedCurve

 Originally joining a small team, I had the chance to work on everything from the data layer, API, and backend to the web interface and developer tooling.
 I took ownership of SpeedCurve's real user monitoring (RUM) product, improving the capabilities of the real-time data pipeline, data warehousing, and reporting system.
 I have also enjoyed providing customer support and writing documentation.
-The most exciting part of this role has been transitioning to Head of Engineering and helping to expand the engineering team and lead the development of a React-based component library.
+During this role I transitioned to Head of Engineering where I expanded the engineering team and oversaw technical direction while still contributing as a developer.

 2014–2017: BBC News